microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Dev15.md

  checking, intellisense, etc., resulting in reduced cost, faster iteration, and a common experience across the languages.
- - JavaScript and TypeScript files can be integrated within a project, including be aware of constructs across languages, and being emitted to downlevel code.
+ - JavaScript and TypeScript files can be integrated within a project, including being aware of constructs across languages, and being emitted to downlevel code.
  (Features that are outlined below).

 ## Overview